helps people win back their lives

 For some reason, this individual was charged with an attempt to drive while drunk, rather than the general crime of drunk driving.
 Here the Court concluded: "that this evidence fails to establish that defendant possessed the requisite specific intent.
-The evidence does not sufficiently establish that defendant was intending to use his truck as a motor vehicle as opposed to just a shelter.
+This conclusion was based on the court’s belief that the prosecutor had not proved that the defendant was using his truck as anything other than shelter.

 The mere fact that the engine was running does not sufficiently establish that defendant had or was intending to put the vehicle in motion.
 As one of the arresting officers conceded, it was possible that defendant was simply keeping the truck warm while he slept."
 This case is a bit of an anomaly, however, because the intent requirement for an attempt (specific intent) is different than for the general intent required for a typical drunk driving offense.
 Keep in mind though that the facts of your case must be carefully scrutinized by your attorney because circumstantial evidence can also be used to prove this element of the crime.